582-41B-VA/assessments/lia/README.md

 your code with your teammate using GitHub's pull request workflow.
 Here are the steps to follow once you have cloned the repository:

+1. Make sure your local main branch is up to date with the remote main branch by running `git pull`.

-1. From your local main branch, create a local feature branch with `git checkout -b <branch-name>`, where `<branch-name>` corresponds to the name of the feature you will implement.
+2. From your local main branch, create a local feature branch with `git checkout -b <branch-name>`, where `<branch-name>` corresponds to the name of the feature you will implement.

-2. Commit your changes with `git add <path>` and `git commit` (many times if necessary).
+3. Commit your changes with `git add <path>` and `git commit` (many times if necessary).

-3. Once your code is ready, push your commits to GitHub with `git push -u origin <branch-name>`.
+4. Once your code is ready, push your commits to GitHub with `git push -u origin <branch-name>`.

-4. Using GitHub's web interface, create a pull request (Pull requests → New pull request → feature branch's name → Create pull request).
+5. Using GitHub's web interface, create a pull request (Pull requests → New pull request → feature branch's name → Create pull request).

-5. Let your teammate review your pull request.
+6. Let your teammate review your pull request.
 If necessary, make changes to your pull request by pushing new commits (repeat step #2 and #3).

-6. Let your teammate rebase and merge your pull request (Pull requests → pull request's name → Rebase and merge).
+7. Let your teammate rebase and merge your pull request (Pull requests → pull request's name → Rebase and merge).
 If your pull request is out-of-date with main, GitHub will not let you merge it.
 In that
    case: